sfritz24/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+its like those privacy windows while you can all thats around you and you can tell theres that window you cant be it another window(funtion) or any other items(var, let, const, etc).
+The things behind that privacy window can come out and get anything you have but you can't go into the window to grab what you need because you don't know if it's even there and the mic into the room is a oneway mic same with the door.

 2. Study the following code, then answer the questions below.

 ```js